Chapter 7 : Seven.

 “I’m sorry,” Madeline cut in, swivelling to face Roger Verona with awkwardly hidden surprise.
 Her words rushed from her mouth, preventing the pause that might make it more obvious, “But I’m in an awful hurry.
 I’ll see you at dinner though, or something, won’t I?”
 She smiled, her lips curling in an uncomfortably foreign manner and she twisted away before she had to face his gaping mouthed agreement.
 It didn't matter she'd spoken an outright lie, or that he probably, no, definitely knew it.
 She was completely out of sorts as she darted away from the confines of such an encounter, not daring to notice the remarkably unstable feeling slipping through her legs and feet as she ran.

 “Maddy-” And that was it, with the familiar call echoing in her ears, Madeline was falling.
 Her entire body crumpled, thudding against the wet ground with decided surety.
 She swore softly to herself as she searched for a will to lift herself upright, feeling all too shamed to bother with such a motion.
 Roger appeared at her side, but she barely noticed; dread ebbing through her as Elliot towered into her vision.
-He didn’t seem to look at her, turning instead to his shorter counterpart with a friendly shoulder clap, “It’s alright, I’ve got her well enough.”
+He didn’t seem to look at her, turning instead to his shorter counterpart with a shoulder clap that left his meaning clear, “It’s alright, I’ve got her well enough.”

 “Come on,” he continued on, speaking to her almost roughly as he hoisted her up with vexing ease, not acknowledging her protest in the slightest.
 Pain immediately shot through her ankle but Madeline forced her reaction away, refusing to add an ounce more embarrassment to the situation.
 She couldn't believe she'd done such a thing again.
 He'd seen her running, after she'd sworn she wouldn't.
 “Calm down, would you?”